-There is something about fresh tomatoes and pasta that was just meant to be!
+Today I am pairing my handmade Busiate with Pesto Alla Trapanese.
+There is something about fresh tomatoes and pasta that is just meant to be!

 Pesto Alla Trapanese makes for a nice variation on the classic summer pasta al pesto.
 You will immediately recognise the resemblance, but true to its southern roots, pesto alla trapanese stars abundant ripe tomato.